microsoft/xlang/design_notes/XDN11 - xmeta Semantic Checking.md

 ### Namespace members

 ##### Definitions:
 A **declaration space** is defined by namespace declarations.
 Each namespace has its own unique declaration space, and outside of all namespaces is a special declaration space called the **global declaration space**.
-The scope of the global declaration space is limited to the IDL file it is contained in.
+The scope of the global declaration space is limited to the file it is contained in.

-The scope defined by an IDL file is called a **compilation unit**.
+The scope defined by a file is called a **compilation unit**.
 **Namespace members** include nested namespace declarations and type declarations.
 **Types** include classes, structs, interfaces, enums, and delegates.
 Namespaces can include other namespaces with a **using namespace directive**.
 This has syntax `using <namespace-name>`.
 This allows members from the included namespace to be referenced.
 You can also include namespaces or types through a **using alias directive**.
 This has syntax `using <identifier> = <namespace-or-type-name>;`.
 A **namespace alias qualifier** refers to a namespace or a type.
 It guarantees that type name lookups are unaffected by the introduction of new types and members.
 This has syntax `identifier::identifier<A1,...,Ak>` where `<A1,...,Ak>` is optional.

-##### Checks:
+##### Semantic checks:
 Only types from the declaration space of included namespaces can be referenced.
 This means that types from nested namespaces are unavailable, since they belong to a separate declaration space.
 For example:
 ```